JingzeTian/JingzeTian.github.io/content/authors/admin/_index.md

 Hi, I'm Jingze.
 I am a third-year graduate student in the Department of Industrial Design at Southeast University, under the supervision of [Prof. Yafeng Niu](https://me.seu.edu.cn/nyf_31777/list.htm) and [Prof. Chengqi Xue](https://me.seu.edu.cn/xcq/list.htm).
 I hold a bachelor's degree in Mechanical Engineering from Southeast University.

-I will complete my master's degree in June 2024 and am currently pursuing a **Ph.D. opportunity (2024 fall)**!
+🚩I will complete my master's degree in June 2024 and am currently pursuing a **Ph.D. opportunity (2024 fall)**!

 Based on a strong passion for HCI research and an interdisciplinary background in both design and engineering, I design and evaluate user-centered interfaces using diverse technologies, such as eye-based interaction, VR/AR/MR, to enhance performance and user experience.
 Additionally, I aim to explore and improve the accessibility of immersive technologies, such as virtual reality and augmented reality.